dpeerlab/Brain-metastasis-TME/README.md

 Gan et al. Distinct tumor architectures and microenvironments for the initiation of breast cancer metastasis in the brain.
 Cancer Cell, 2024.

-Data for runnning the code can be downloaded from:
+Due to GitHub's size limitations, the data and reference files required to run the code are stored separately and can be downloaded from GSE223309.

+Each notebook performs an independent analysis, as indicated by its filename.